 - 10. The 'Office of the Police and Crime Commissioner' (OPCC) when used as a generic term shall refer to the PCC, PCC Chief Executive, PCC CFO, and staff under his/her direction. - 11.
 The 'Constabulary' shall refer to the CC, CC CFO, police officers, the special constabulary, and police staff under his/her direction. - 12.
 The terms CC, CC CFO, PCC, PCC Chief Executive and PCC CFO include any member of staff, contractors or agents to whom particular responsibilities may be delegated.
-However, the level of such delegated responsibility must be evidenced clearly, made to an appropriate level and the member of staff given sufficient authority, training and resources to undertake the duty in hand.
+However, the level of such delegated responsibility must be evidenced clearly, recorded, made to an appropriate level and the member of staff given sufficient authority, training and resources to undertake the duty in hand.
+Such delegations are set out in Section G.

-SECTION A

-FINANCIAL MANAGEMENT FRAMEWORK
+SECTION A FINANCIAL MANAGEMENT FRAMEWORK